 Inspired multiple movies, including "Psycho," "Texas Chain Saw Massacre" and "The Silence of the Lambs."

 Died July 26, 1984, at the age of 77, in Central State Hospital in Wautoma, Wisconsin.

 Murdered dozens of young men between 1972 and 1983.

 Prosecutors linked him to 45 murders, but a "death list" created by Kraft claimed 61 killings.
-It is believed he killed up to 65 though.
+It is believed he may have killed up to 65.